zzz4815162342zzz/blog/2014-02-08-brian-heiss-paper-analysis-and-deconstruction.md

 I can't stress this second point enough.
 There is a Russian saying: 'The strictness of laws is compensated by optionality of following them'.
 As we'll see, this can work the other way around.

 Chapter 3 reviews prosecutions and convictions made according to this and similar laws in Russia in 2006-2013 years.
 It concludes that only 6 prosecutions and 2 convictions took place.
-While the numbers are incorrect, we will see that they have a grain of truth.
+While the numbers are incorrect (this essay mentions two cases that Heiss omits, and those are only the ones that I personally read about in news), we will see that these ridiculously low numbers have a grain of truth and explain them.
 Concluding thesis of the chapter, that *announcement* of Russian officials that they are *willing* to take all necessary measures to prevent homophobic crimes, is somehow a 'key development', particularly raises eyebrows and poses a question of author's bias.

 ## Rebuttal of main points
 This section of the essay aims to dispell some misinformed statements that Heiss' paper and its followers make.